Skip to main content

 Part 2: Draftable Clean Outlook add-in

 Draftable Clean supports multiple languages including English, Deutsch, Español, Français, 日本語, Nederlands, Polski, Português, Svenska, and Tagalog.
-Click the globe icon at the bottom of the panel to select your preferred language.
+Open the add-in pane and click the globe icon at the bottom of the panel to select your preferred language.

 Automatic profile switching based on recipients